 Tetsu Yamazaki, Animal Photography

 If the call of the wild is what attracts you to cats, the Savannah is one to consider.
 Created by crossing African Servals with domestic cats and then breeding the offspring to cats such as Egyptian Maus, Oriental Shorthairs, Savannahs, Ocicats and others, this cat stands out for his large pointed ears and spotted golden, silver or black smoke coat.
-The breed is still in development and is not yet recognized by most cat registries.
+The Savannah is a relatively new breed that was recognized by The International Cat Association (TICA) in 2012.

 The Savannah’s unusual physical traits include large, tall ears that sit on top of the head, eyes set beneath a hooded brow, a long neck and a short, thick tail.
 All of these characteristics contribute to his exotic appearance.

 The Savannah is an active, confident cat who enjoys interacting with people and other cats.
 Intelligent and curious, he is always looking for something interesting to do, the more adventurous the better.
 Provide him with plenty of tough, sturdy toys and frequent playtimes, or you will probably discover that he can be quite destructive.

 He bonds strongly to his family and makes every effort to be with them, including learning to walk on leash or retrieve toys.
 When he’s not displaying his affection by giving a few headbutts, he might be seeking out water to play in.
 This is a happy, entertaining cat who does best with a person who will enjoy playing and interacting with him.
 When raised with them, he can get along well with kids, other cats and friendly dogs.